SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 <TabItem value="Linux">

 1. Copy the yaml file to `/etc/otelcol-sumo/conf.d/` folder in the Haproxy instance which needs to be monitored.
-2.  restart the collector using
+2. Restart the collector using:
 ```sh
 sudo systemctl restart otelcol-sumo
 ```